This page is designed to answer the following questions:

 - 7.2 Demonstrate measures that prevent fires from starting.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

 Fire can cause damage, injury and death and most fires are preventable.
-Therefore, it is important that all employees understand about fire prevention and how fires can spread.
+Therefore, it is important that all employees understand fire prevention and how fires start and can spread.

 For a fire to start, three things are needed:

 - Fuel (e.g. combustible materials like paper, wood etc.)

 This is represented by the Fire Triangle below.

 When these three things combine, a chemical reaction takes place which creates fire.

 Removing any one of the three ‘sides’ of the fire triangle will prevent a fire from starting or spreading.

 Practical advice for fire prevention includes: